Planning to Upgrade from HDB to Private Condominium?

 If you have fulfilled your five years Minimum Occupation Period (MOP), you are allowed to keep your HDB flat and buy a condo.
 You can choose to continue staying in your HDB flat or move into your new condo.
 Maybe you are thinking, why not keep your HDB and rent it out since the rental yield is very attractive?
 Then with the rental income, you can use it to finance your new purchase.
 Sounds very logical?

-Hence, to buy a $1.2 million condo without selling your HDB flat, you would need at least 22% (5% down + 17% ABSD) in cash, which is $264,000.
-And if you don’t have enough CPF to cover the other 20% plus $38,600 Buyer Stamp Duty (BSD), you would need another $278,600 of cash.
-This upfront capital outlay makes it out of reach for many people.
+Hence, to buy a $1.2 million condo without selling your HDB flat, you would need at least 25% (5% down + 20% ABSD) in cash, which is $300,000, together with the Buyer Stamp Duty (BSD) $32,600 , you would total need to have $320,600 of cash/cpf.
+This upfront capital outlay may make it look like it is out of reach for many people.
+However you maybe surprised that there are a good bandwidth of Singaporeans sitting on a large amount of Cash and CPF!

 Option 2: Buy Condo First Then Sell HDB